thomasloven/lovelace-layout-card/README.md

 The grid layout will give you full controll of your cards by leveraging [CSS Grid](https://css-tricks.com/snippets/css/complete-guide-grid/).

-The grid layout accepts any option starting with `grid-` that works for a Grid Container.
+The grid layout accepts any option starting with `grid-` that works for a Grid Container as well as `grid` and `place-items`.

 Furthermore, the special option `mediaquery` can be used to set grid options depending on currently matched [@media rules](https://www.w3schools.com/cssref/css3_pr_mediaquery.asp).
 This helps immensely in creating fully responsive layouts. \
 Please see the example code accompanying the screen recording below. \
 Note that only the first matching rule will be applied.

-For the card `view_layout` options. the grid layout accepts any css grid property starting with `grid-` that works for a Grid Item.
+For the card `view_layout` options. the grid layout accepts any css grid property starting with `grid-` that works for a Grid Item as well as `place-self`.

 There's no point in me trying to list all `grid-` options here.
 Instead see the excellent guide linked above.